 Currently, NIDDK efforts include research to further advance the development of the artificial pancreas, and a clinical trial testing different medications for type 2 diabetes.

 Investing in Prevention

 Division of Diabetes Translation (DDT) at Centers for Disease Control and Prevention (CDC)

 The DDT is the nation’s lead federal agency providing prevention and treatment programs in communities throughout the country.
-Funding for DDT supports valuable Diabetes Prevention and Control Programs in all 50 states and in eight U.S. affiliated jurisdictions.
+Funding for DDT supports valuable diabetes prevention programs in all 50 states and in eight U.S. affiliated jurisdictions.

-These programs work with state health departments, health care providers and community-based groups to prevent diabetes and diabetes-related complications and reduce emergency room visits and hospitalizations.
+These activities bring together state health departments, health care providers and community-based groups to prevent diabetes and diabetes-related complications and reduce emergency room visits and hospitalizations.
 DDT also carries out groundbreaking research and helps to eliminate diabetes-related disparities.